ezeslucky/deployit/README.md

 ✅ **Applications**: Deploy any type of application <br/>
 ✅ **Databases**: Create and manage databases with support for MySQL, PostgreSQL, MongoDB, MariaDB, and Redis
 ✅ **Backups**: Automate backups for databases to an external storage destination
-✅ **Docker Compose**: Native support for Docker Compose to manage complex applications
-✅ **Multi Node**: Scale applications to multiple nodes using Docker Swarm to manage the cluster
 ✅ **Traefik Integration**: Automatically integrates with Traefik for routing and load balancing
 ✅ **Real‑time Monitoring**: Monitor CPU, memory, storage, and network usage for every resource
 ✅ **Docker Management**: Easily deploy and manage Docker containers